deoktr/pof/README.md

 #### ConstantsObfuscator

-Move every variables at the top of the file.
+Move every variable at the top of the file.

 ```python
 vVlJ='Hello, world'